Protect your liver and it will protect you

 The liver’s most well-known role is to detoxify toxic substances in the body.
-Pesticides, preservatives, alcohol and metabolic waste are diluted by less toxic substances in the liver to prepare them for safe excretion by the kidneys and bowel.
-The liver also breaks down hormones like estrogen after they have completed their work.
+Pesticides, preservatives, alcohol and metabolic waste are diluted by less toxic substances in the liver to ready them for safe excretion by the kidneys and bowel.
+The liver also detoxifies ammonia produced by the body during protein digestion and bacterial fermentation and breaks down hormones like estrogen after they have completed their work.

 Another major function of the liver is in regulating the body’s metabolism.
 The liver helps to digest fats through the production of bile.
 Bile is stored in the gallbladder ready to be used as required and assists in the absorption of fat-soluble vitamins (A, D, E, K) and calcium.
 Fats are oxidized by the liver for energy production.
-Further, the liver takes absorbed vitamins from the blood and stores them for use in periods of stress.
+Further, the liver takes absorbed vitamins from the blood and stores them for use as needed for use during periods of stress.
 You can see why the liver’s optimal performance is so important to our daily energy levels.

 Liver issues & NAFLD